iggedi-ig-ig/bucket-queue/README.md

 # Bucket Queues
 Bucket queues are a specialized priority queue data structure that work well for monotonous, integer data with some maximum increment.
-Their most common application are for Dijkstra's algorithm for shortest paths, but they can be applied to any problem where:
+Their most common application are Dijkstra's algorithm for shortest paths, but they can be applied to any problem where:
 - keys are integers
 - keys are monotonous, meaning after the smallest key was extracted, no key that's smaller than the previous minimum can be added
 - there is a constant (small) range of values that can be added to the queue